hm-lang/core/proposals/README.md

 All classes have a few compiler-provided methods which cannot be overridden.

-* `This;!: this` creates a temporary with the current instance's values, while resetting the current instance to a default instance -- i.e., calling `reset()`.
+* `This;!: this` creates a temporary with the current instance's values, while resetting the current instance to a default instance -- i.e., calling `renew()`.
     Internally, this swaps pointers, but not actual data, so this method should be faster than copy for types bigger than the processor's word size.
 * `Is: is` provides the class type.
 This makes it easy to determine